Autopsy prompts more protests over killing of black man in California

 By Bob Strong

+The death of Clark, a 22-year-old father of two, was the latest in a string of killings of black men by police that have triggered street protests and fueled a renewed national debate about bias in the U.S. criminal justice system.

-"We're here today to raise awareness, to come together peacefully and to have some accountability for the officers, not only in Sacramento but across the country, who have been doing this," Barnes told the Sacramento Bee newspaper.
+"We're here today to raise awareness, to come together peacefully and to have some accountability for the officers, not only in Sacramento but across the country, who have been doing this," Barnes told the Sacramento Bee.

 Some of Clark's relatives attended the gathering in a city plaza.
 It followed a more heated protest overnight, during which demonstrators yelled expletives at police clad in riot gear.